Brookfield Asset Management Inc. (BAM): These Numbers Show Where NYSE:BAM Stock Is Going Next

 Brookfield Asset Management Inc. (BAM): Who are the competitors?

 The company’s main competitors (and peers) include Brookfield Property Partners L.P.
-(BPY) that is trading 56.62% up over the past 12 months.
-Canadian Imperial Bank of Commerce (CM) is 80.67% up on the 1-year trading charts.
+(BPY) that is trading 147.31% up over the past 12 months and CF Industries Holdings Inc. (CF) that is 103.22% higher over the same period.
+Canadian Imperial Bank of Commerce (CM) is 114.10% up on the 1-year trading charts.
 Short interest in the company’s stock has fallen -28.97% from the last report on Jan 28, 2021 to stand at a total of 18.34 million short shares sold with a short interest ratio of 4.72.